 Movement Shiatsu is client centred and focuses on what is possible now, in the present, and assists clients to develop motor and sensory awareness of themselves.
 The practice of Inner Qigong can enhance this and clients’ sense of autonomy.

-Bill’s research over three decades of work with babies and children with ‘disability’ showed how the energetics of Chinese Medicine were explained by the way in which babies develop both mind and body through movement.
-Bill found that babies’ development followed the meridians which form learning pathways that teach us how to inhabit the body.
+Bill Palmer’s research over three decades of work with babies and children with ‘disability’ revealed how the energetics of Chinese Medicine were explained by the way in which babies develop both mind and body through movement.
+He found that babies’ development followed the meridians which form learning pathways that teach us how to inhabit the body.
 Through embodying our strengths and inner resources we can develop the resolve to face our ‘shadow’ selves that often we find more difficult to own and explore.

 One of the strengths of Movement Shiatsu is that it is not reliant on looking for a quick fix.
 Short term (acute) problems can often be addressed successfully with postural adjustment where appropriate.

 Where there are deep seated, ‘stuck’ issues, which become our habits, we may encourage the client, to participate more actively.
 By exploring guided movement together, the client becomes aware of a ‘stuck’ pattern and receives direct feedback for themselves.
 In trying out other, new possibilities, change can happen.
 Real change occurs because the client recognises that often the old pattern is no longer useful and that they can choose a new path.